The single most important factor in managing diabetes is what you put on your plate.

 The information below will enhance your understanding of what constitutes a healthy diet and how it impacts your blood sugars.

 What you eat and drink is the one thing you can control over everything else.
 So forget what you consider to be normal and make changes that will save your life.

 The food we eat will keep us healthy or contribute to sickness.
-Make no mistake, if we eat highly processed and refined foods WE WILL feel the ill effects of it, but that doesn’t mean we should be overthinking it.
+Make no mistakes, if we eat highly processed and refined foods WE WILL feel the ill effects of it, but that doesn’t mean we should be over thinking it.

-Despite what you may read in the media, the world is coming around to the fact that high sugar and high carbohydrate foods contribute to obesity and other modern, inflammatory diseases.
+Despite what you may read in the media, the world is coming around to the fact that high sugar and high carbohydrate foods contribute to obesity and other health-related illnesses.

 Supermarkets are being forced to bring in more varieties of foods as customers demand healthier alternatives to traditional staples like chocolate, bread, milk, flour, etc. So why do these foods matter and what do you have to do to make sure your blood glucose levels remain as stable as possible.

 Walk into any supermarket and every single aisle is full of cheap, refined carbohydrates.
 Why? because it’s cheap to manufacture and is highly addictive.
 It provides large profit margins to the corporations behind them, with little to no regard for the health of people consuming it.
 This is not a conspiracy theory, it’s fact.